ef2k/go-essentials/README.md

 The web app starter pack for Go.
 Development environment included.

+## How to use this repo

+The easiest way to get started is to clone this repo, use it as a starting point, and make it your own.

 ## What you get in the containers

 * Go (1.8)